theCalcaholic/package-downloader/README.md

                         release.
   --path PATH           path where the archive is going to be saved.
-  --file FILE           the filename of the saved archive --extract EXTRACT     extract the downloaded zip file into the download
+  --file FILE           the filename of the saved archive --extract             extract the downloaded zip file into the download
                         directory
 ```